Title Deeds in Thailand - LAND

 Certificate of use

 The issuance of certificate of use Nor Sor 3 is for an area not measured the boundaries by government authority, hence the land has no exact boundaries.
-Therefore, you can have some problems with the neighbors claiming a part of what you think is yours.
+Therefore, you can have some problems with the neighbours claiming a part of what you think is yours.
 However, Nor Sor 3 may later be upgraded to a Nor Sor 3 Gor, then Chanote in the future.The Minister has not made an announcement of Termination of authority of District chief, District Director or Deputy District Director.(District Director or Deputy District Director who is the chief of a sub-district are authorities).
 Owners of these Title Deeds appear on the Title Deed and they have the right to occupy the land and use it for their benefits.
+They are also full owners.

 The issuance of a certificate of use Nor Sor 3 Kor is for an area that has never been measured using satellite image as same as Nor Sor 3.
 But the land that has been measured by the Land Department; therefore, it has its exact boundaries.
 The owner knows exactly what he owns.
 This type of land may be sold, transferred, or mortgaged, the same as a Chanotte.
 The owner of the land may file a petition to the Land Department demanding to change it to a full Title Deed (Chanote), and the Land Department may do so if there is no opposition made against the petition.